MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### transform_objects

-None.
-Not currently supported, reserved for future use.
+A dictionary of variables besides the data that are used in the transform function.
+See rx_data_step for examples.

 ### transform_function

-variable transformation function.
+Name of the function that will be used to modify the data.
+The variables used in the transformation function must be specified in transform_objects.
+See rx_data_step for examples.

 ### transform_variables

-list of strings of input data set variables needed for the transformation function.
+List of strings of the column names needed for the transform function.

 ### transform_packages